Bitche: History

 The town of Bitche, which was formed from the villages of Rohr and Kaltenhausen in the 17th century, derives its name from the old stronghold (mentioned in 1172 as Bytis Castrum) standing on a rock some 250 ft above the town.
 This had long given its name to the countship of Bitsch, which was originally in the possession of the dukes of Lorraine.
-In 1297 it passed by marriage to Eberhard I of Zweibrücken-Bitsch, whose line became extinct in 1569, when the countship reverted to Lorraine.
-It passed with that duchy to France in 1766.
+In 1297 it passed by marriage to Eberhard I of Zweibrücken-Bitsch, whose line became extinct in 1569.
+Afterwards the countship reverted to Lorraine, and passed with that duchy to France in 1766.

 After 1766 the town rapidly increased in population.
-The citadel, which had been constructed by Vauban on the site of the old castle after the capture of Bitche by the French in 1624, had been destroyed when it was restored to Lorraine in 1698.
-This was restored and strengthened in 1740 into a fortress that proved impregnable up until the 20th century.
-The attack upon it by the Prussians in 1793 was repulsed.
+The citadel, which had been constructed by Sébastien Le Prestre de Vauban on the site of the old castle after the town's capture by the French in 1624, had been destroyed when it was restored to Lorraine in 1698.
+It was restored and strengthened in 1740 into a fortress that proved impregnable up until the 20th century.
+An attack upon it by the Prussians in 1793 was repulsed.

-During the Napoleonic Wars, 1804–14, the citadel at Bitche became a major prisoner of war camp housing British and allied soldiers and sailors.
-It was also used in this context as a penal camp, housing repeated escapers and recalcitrant prisoners.
+During the Napoleonic Wars, 1804–1814, the citadel at Bitche became a major prisoner-of-war camp housing British and allied soldiers and sailors.
+It was also used in this context as a penal camp, housing repeated escapees and uncooperative prisoners.

-In 1815 during Napoleon's Hundred Days, Brigadier-General Creutzer was the commandant.
-Bitche was besieged by General Zollern's Fourth Infantry Division of the Austrian IV Corps, but Creutzer refused to surrender until the general armistice.
+In 1815 during Napoleon's Hundred Days, Brigadier-General Charles Creutzer was the commandant of the town's fortress.
+Bitche was besieged by General Friedrich Zollern's Fourth Infantry Division of the Austrian IV Corps, but Creutzer refused to surrender until the general armistice.